homeeondemand/react-native-mapbox-navigation/README.md

 Boolean that controls showing the end of route feedback UI when the route controller arrives at the final destination.
 Defaults to `false`.

+#### `hideStatusView`

+Boolean that controls showing the `StatusView` (iOS only).
+This is the transparent black bar with the "Simulating Navigation" text shown in the above screenshot.
+Defaults to `false`.

 #### `onLocationChange`

 Function that is called frequently during route navigation.
 It receives `latitude` and `longitude` as parameters that represent the current location during navigation.